ehodneland/RadioGenomicsEC/readme.md

 	-outpath results/FeatsVibe2min.csv

 # --------------------------------------------------
-# Do clustering and plotting of heatmap in Matlab
+# Load clustering based on texture variables and plotting of heatmap in Matlab
 # -------------------------------------------------
+# If you want to make any changes, e.g. generating other number of clusters etc,
+# the settings can be found in settingsradiomicdata.m can be played around with if you wan

 # Start matlab, then run
 setpath;
-analysegeneticdata;
+analyseradiomicdata;